-🎄🎄 HAPPY HOLIDAYS!
-LEARN PIANO ONLINE AT YOUR OWN PACE IN 2020: Now entering its fourth year and with over 2200 videos, WRP has new content and a new piano blog article uploaded each week.
-Select from the affordable monthly or yearly membership plans or take advantage of the money-saving LIFETIME MEMBERSHIP for a limited time!
+LEARN PIANO ONLINE AT YOUR OWN PACE IN 2021: Now entering its fourth year and with over 2300 videos, WRP has new content and a new piano blog article uploaded each week.
+Select from the affordable monthly or yearly membership plans!
 Check out our glowing Testimonials!
-View the comprehensive Index page to see all that is offered on WRP!
+View the comprehensive Index page to see all that is offered on WRP.
+This page is visible to the general public so they can see how awesome the site and its contents are!
 See the bullet list and sample videos below for all you get when you become a member of WRP!

 The Well-Rounded Pianist (WRP) offers piano students and teachers of all levels a plethora of resources and educational tools.
 It is operated by Cory and Marilyn Hall, who are both piano teachers.
 This page presents an introductory video, a bullet-point list all the features included in your WRP membership, 12 selected sample videos, and Cory & Marilyn’s bios.
 We invite you to become a member of WRP today and build a solid foundation in piano and musicianship!
 The following video provides an introduction to WRP: